cryptotechguru/EDENomicon/README.md

 # Cryptonomicon

 1. The name of the [game](./Nomicon/) is Cryptonomicon
-1. The goal of the game is to grow adoption of the [Equibit protocol](https://arxiv.org/abs/1612.06953)
+1. The goal of the game is to Decentralize the Singularity
-1. The players of the game are the members of the [Cryptonomicon team](https://github.com/orgs/Equibit/teams/cryptonomicon/members)
+1. The players of the game are the members of the [Cryptonomicon team](https://github.com/orgs/cryptotechguru/teams/cryptonomicon/members)
 1. All rules should be logically self-consistent
-1. The source for the rules are kept in the [website repository](https://github.com/Equibit/Cryptonomicon)
+1. The source for the rules are kept in the [website repository](https://github.com/cryptotechguru/Cryptonomicon)
-1. The rules are published on the [website](https://equibit.github.io/Cryptonomicon/)
+1. The rules are published on the [website](https://cryptotechguru.github.io/Cryptonomicon/)

 ## Jurisdiction